jtfrom9/ucb-cli/README.md

 #### Get the latest build information

-If you specify only a target group, you will get the latest build information for each target.
+If you specify only a target group, you will get the latest build information for each targets.

-Below specify `main` target group to show latest build information for each 4 build target, and the build information contains the ShareLink url as below.
+Below example shows the latest build information containing the ShareLink url for each 4 build target of `main` target group (real url are snipped).

 ```
 $ ucb-cli build main